 Dr. Alexopoulos served as the Dean of the Henry Samueli School of Engineering at University of California at Irvine (UCI) from 1997 to 2008.
 He was a member of the faculty at the Henry Samueli School of Engineering and Applied Science at the University of California at Los Angeles (UCLA) from 1969 to 1996, where he served as Chair of the Electrical Engineering Department (1987-1992) and Associate Dean for Faculty Affairs (1986-1987) before taking his post as Dean at UCI.

 He joined Broadcom Corporation (2008-2015) as Vice President for Antennas, RF Technologies and University Relations.
 He currently serves as Vice President for Academic Programs and University Relations with Broadcom Foundation.

 Dr. Alexopoulos was elected an IEEE Fellow “For contributions to the understanding of substrate-superstrate effects on printed circuit antennas and integrated microwave circuits.”
 He was elected to the United States National Academy of Engineering “for contributions to microwave circuits, antennas, and structures for low observable technologies, and for contributions in engineering education.”

 Dr. Alexopoulos is highly cited in Computer Science and has received two IEEE Best Journal Paper Awards.
 He and his students have published more than 300 journal and refereed conference publications and several book chapters.
 He also holds 25 U.S. patents.
-He has received Honorary Doctorates from the National Technical University of Athens, Greece and Chapman University in California.
+He has also received an Honorary Doctorate from the National Technical University of Athens, Greece.

 He has served over the years as a consultant to various high-tech companies and to the U.S. Government.
 In addition, he founded Kimalink Inc., which was bought by Broadcom in 2000.